TravelByRocket/kj6-dev/content/atlas/syllabus.md

 This is the tentative list of assignments and points for each.
 Weighting is determined only by the points available for each assignment.
 There is no category weighting.

-You can expect about one assignment per week.
+*DISCUSS THIS* You can expect about one assignment per week.
 For now there are 12 scored assignments over our 14 weeks of class.

 ### Assignments